An Entrepreneur’s Guide To Social Media Marketing

 It’s not the volume, but the quality of posts that will keep your customers engaged.
 Posting ten times on Facebook or Instagram may irritate your followers, so keep it to a maximum of two or three.

 Be smart with your timing.
 Post during strategic times ‒ when customers are online.
 Based on studies, people usually check social media accounts in the morning before work (8-10 AM), after work (5-7 PM), and before bed (9-11 PM).
 Posting during dead times will only bury your post!
-Fortunately, some online sites have features that allow you to schedule when your posts will be published.
+Fortunately, some online sites have features that allow you to schedule your posts.
 You can simply upload your media and specify the time you want it to go live.
 This way, it’s more manageable when you create and post various marketing and promotional content.
 Additionally, if you’d like to maximise this strategy, consider hiring a virtual assistant to help you with administrative tasks, including social media marketing.

 Now, if you want your customers to see your posts more often, you need to make them “like” or “comment” on your posts more often, too.
 Here’s why: Facebook’s newsfeed intelligence works on a basic rule: higher interaction = higher visibility.
 You can encourage users to interact with your posts by engaging with them.
 For instance, if someone asks a question in your comment section, answer them.
 Doing so may help improve your visibility on the platforms you’re using.